grahovam/docker-backup-gpg-s3/README.md

 and attach it to the User created in Step 2.
 Replace myBackupBucket with the name you gave to the bucket in Step 1 and be careful to append ```/*``` to it.

 Step 4.
 Copy a public gpg key into a folder that can be mount by the docker container later.
 It is going to be used to encrypt your backup.
-Write down the Emailadress of the gpg key and don't lose it.
+Write down the email address of the gpg key and don't lose it.

 Step 5.
 Run the container